 The Expressway restricts access to the revitalized Bronx River, new parks such as Concrete Plant Park and Starlight Park, and the South Bronx Greenway.
 It forces trucks to drive through neighborhood streets and cars to idle in traffic, harming pedestrians and restricting safe biking.
 Local asthma rates are among the highest in the nation and are exacerbated by poorly configured roadways in the area.
 Development around the Expressway is hampered by poor pedestrian and traffic connections, which limit the prospects for new affordable housing, small businesses, and jobs.

-In 1999, the Southern Bronx River Watershed Alliance (SBRWA) was formed to work for the removal of the Sheridan Expressway and the transformation of the South Bronx into a model of sustainable land use, environmental progress, and economic viability., In addition to Pratt Center, SBRWA includes Mothers on the Move, The Point CDC, Sustainable South Bronx, Tri-State Transportation Campaign, We Stay/Nos Quedamos, and Youth Ministries for Peace and Justice.
-We believe the transformation of land use around the existing Expressway provides the greatest potential to save lives, improve environmental health, encourage climate resiliency, and support jobs and affordable housing in this distressed community.
+In 1999, the Southern Bronx River Watershed Alliance (SBRWA) was formed to work for the removal of the Sheridan Expressway and the transformation of the South Bronx into a model of sustainable land use, environmental justice, and economic viability.
+In addition to Pratt Center, SBRWA includes Mothers on the Move, The Point CDC, Tri-State Transportation Campaign, We Stay/Nos Quedamos, and Youth Ministries for Peace and Justice.
+We believe the transformation of land use around the existing Expressway provides great potential to save lives, improve environmental health, encourage climate resiliency, and support jobs and affordable housing in this distressed community.